 4-H Youth Development programs are planned and delivered based on the theoretical model of positive youth development.
 This model, confirmed by current research, indicates that: 1.
 Youth benefit from participation in programs that meet key developmental needs.
 Programs that do this provide opportunities for belonging, mastery, independence, and generosity (Kress, 2004).
 2. Participation in programs provides productive opportunities for the development of important life skills, such as leadership and citizenship.
 The 4-H program bases its life skill development on the Targeting Life Skills Model (Hendricks, 1996).
 In addition 4-H programs provide opportunities for youth to learn content-specific knowledge and skills in their 4-H project area.
-3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
-As adults they are economically self-sufficient, have healthy family and social involvement, and are contributing members of their community (Gambone & Connell, 2005).
+3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development programs.
+These outcomes are confidence, competence, character, connection, and caring (Roth, 2005).
+4. Development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
+As adults they are economically self-sufficient, have healthy family and social involvement, and are contributing members of their community

+(Gambone & Connell, 2005).